September 6, 2024

-The unemployment rate fell 0.1% in August to 4.2% after having risen 0.2% in July, 0.1% in June, and 0.1% in May.
-In August the labor force rose by 120 thousand..
-Employment increased 168 thousand.
-As a result, the number of unemployed workers fell by 48 thousand and the unemployment rate dropped 0.1% to 4.2%.
-In contrast, payroll employment rose by 142 thousand in compared to the 168 thousand increase in civilian employment.
+The unemployment rate rose 0.1% in November to 4.2% after having been unchanged in October.
+In November the labor force fell 193 thousand..
+Employment declined 355 thousand.
+As a result, the number of unemployed workers rose by 161 thousand and the unemployment rate rose 0.1% to 4.2%.
+In contrast, payroll employment rose by 227 thousand versus the 355 thousand decline in civilian employment.

 How come the two estimates of employment are different?
 First, the two are figures are derived from separate data streams.
 The payroll number is calculated from employment numbers reported by a large number of employers across all industries.
 Employment for the unemployment rate calculation is derived from knocking on doors and asking people if they have a job.
 It is known as the household survey.
 It tends to be more volatile than the payroll employment data.
 One conceptual difference is that the household survey includes people who are self-employed which would not be captured in the establishment survey.
 In the end, there is always monthly noise between the two series.
 Over time the two surveys seem to show roughly comparable gains in employment.